stride3d/stride-docs/en/manual/troubleshooting/unable-to-resolve-stride-game-studio.md

-# NuGet.Config Misconfiguration
+# NuGet.Config misconfiguration

-## Unable to Resolve Stride.GameStudio
+## Unable to resolve Stride.GameStudio

 If you encounter the error: